benchristelcom/benchristelcom.github.io/src/heroes4/map-design-ideas.md

     at least some reward for attacking outnumbered creatures
   - Give mobs items?
 Could cut both ways.
   - ~~Give mobs heroes?
 Maybe they won't run then.~~ Doesn't work.
+- What if you could keep playing after your hero dies, but with a different goal?

 ## Research questions